SK3CHI3/MMU-E-LRNG-/README.md

 ## ✨ Features

 ### For Students
-- **Dashboard**: Personalized overview with MMU-themed blue interface and subtle video background
+- **Dashboard**: Personalized overview with MMU-themed blue interface and real-time announcements
 - **Course Management**: Access to enrolled courses, learning materials, and lecture notes
 - **Assignment Submission**: Digital submission and tracking of assignments
 - **Grade Tracking**: Real-time access to grades and academic progress with visual analytics
 - **Class Sessions**: Schedule and information about upcoming and past classes
 - **AI Learning Assistant**: 24/7 "Comrade AI" tutor for academic support
+- **Announcements**: Priority-coded announcements with public/internal visibility
 - **Notifications**: Important alerts about deadlines, grades, and university announcements

 ### For Lecturers
 - **Course Administration**: Tools to manage course content, materials, and student enrollment
 - **Assignment Creation**: Create, distribute, and grade assignments
-- **Student Progress Tracking**: Monitor student performance and engagement
+- **Student Progress Tracking**: Monitor student performance and engagement with analytics dashboards
 - **Attendance Management**: Track and record student attendance
+- **Announcement Management**: Create targeted announcements for students and courses
+- **Analytics Dashboard**: Real-time insights into course performance and student engagement
 - **Communication Tools**: Direct messaging and announcement capabilities

 ### For Administrators
 - **User Management**: Comprehensive tools for managing student and staff accounts
 - **System Configuration**: Customization options for the LMS platform
 - **Analytics Dashboard**: Insights into system usage and academic metrics
+- **Announcement Management**: Create system-wide announcements with priority levels
 - **Department Management**: Tools for organizing courses by department and faculty
+- **System Monitoring**: Real-time system health and activity tracking

 ## 🛠️ Technology Stack